OrionCai/OrionCai/README_EN.md

 # My Personal Script Library

-This repository is a collection of automation scripts I maintain, designed to streamline my daily development, operations, and analysis workflows.
+This repository is a collection of automation scripts I maintain, designed to streamline my daily development, operations, 和 analysis workflows.
 Each script aims to be **efficient, accurate, and easy to use**.

 ## ✨ Script Overview